appwrite/appwrite/CONTRIBUTING.md

 ## Debug

-Appwrite uses [yasd](https://github.com/swoole/yasd) debugger, which is available by default in debug build of Appwrite.
+Appwrite uses [yasd](https://github.com/swoole/yasd) debugger, which can be made available during build of Appwrite.
 You can connect to the debugger using VS Code [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension or if you are in PHP Storm you don't need any plugin.
 Below are the settings required for remote debugger connection.

-Finally you need to create an init file.
+First, you need to create an init file.
 Duplicate **dev/yasd_init.php.stub** file and name it **dev/yasd_init.php** and there change the IP address to your development machine's IP.
 Without the proper IP address debugger wont connect.
+And you also need to set **DEBUG** build arg in **appwrite** service in **docker-compose.yml** file.

 ### VS Code Launch Configuration